Smartphones top computers for U.S. Facebook time

 Historically, Facebook hasn't shown ads to mobile users, although in March 2012 it started including "sponsored stories" in users' mobile new feeds.

-March marks the first month comScore measured mobile usage -- for Apple's (AAPL.O) iOS, Google's (GOOG.O) Android and RIM's RIM.TO Blackberry -- on sites like Facebook.
+March marks the first month comScore measured mobile usage -- for Apple's iOS, Google's Android and RIM's Blackberry -- on sites like Facebook.

 Facebook commands the lion's share of smartphone users' time, comScore data showed.
 The next-most popular services were check-in services Foursquare, with 146 minutes; microblogging service Twitter, with 114 minutes; and blogging-service Tumblr, with 68 minutes.